wlo2/zmk_autocorrect/README.md

 ## Features

 - Autocorrect is **enabled by default** when the keyboard boots.
-- Correction **triggers when you type the last character** of a typo (e.g., typing "teh " will correct to "the " when you press space).
+- Correction **triggers immediately after typing the last letter** of a typo (no trailing space required).
 - Corrections work over both **USB and BLE** connections.

 ## Configuration